madoreenu/diary/_posts/2020-06-25-egyptianboy.md

 I suck at physics and chemistry...

 And I have to take geography and economy notes and practice the violin...
-But I want to practice other instruments too, I want to draw stuff, I want to make a homemade web-shooting toy, and I want to sleep all day every day:(
+But I want to practice other instruments too, I want to draw stuff, I want to make a homemade web-shooting toy, and I want to sleep all day every day :(

 I love days off.
 I promise nothing is more important than them.
 But today is still Thursday.
 I will have to go to the cram school tomorrow.